List of Land and Sea episodes: Season 42 (2006–2007)

-NOTE: "The Cove of Love" was to have aired on April 16 but an episode of Living Newfoundland and Labrador aired instead.
+A profile of the southern Labrador community L'Anse Amour, which means "cove of love."
+Note that this episode was supposed to have aired on April 16, 2007, but an episode of Living Newfoundland and Labrador aired instead.

 Season 43 (2007–2008)

-NOTE: Originally broadcast on Monday nights.
+The forty-third season of Land & Sea consists of 13 original episodes and 2 archival specials.
+These episodes were broadcast on Monday nights.